woxiangquca/secret_material/Argument/business.md

 P: originally high/ simple task/ poor quality / other realationship /  do well in other aspects

     4
-M: A
+M: all to attend class
-A:
+A: all work is related to read
 P:
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNzIzMzE4MDksLTU2NDI1MjI4NywtMT
+eyJoaXN0b3J5IjpbLTIwMDAzNDYwMDQsLTU2NDI1MjI4NywtMT
 c0MjEyMzM5MSwxNzc5NDA1NjM5LC0xMzc4MDA3MDEwLDExMDkw
 OTM3NSwxNDg5MzAyMzY3XX0=
 -->